News and Events

 Photo Gallery

-The interdisciplinary Collaborative Research Center 889 “Cellular Mechanisms of Sensory Processing” was established by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) and took effect beginning January 1st, 2011.
+The interdisciplinary Collaborative Research Center 889 “Cellular Mechanisms of Sensory Processing” was established by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG), took effect beginning January 1st, 2011, and was prolonged for another four years beginning January 1st, 2019.

 Summary of SFB 889: